An exploration of the COVID-19 pandemic using a simulation based on the SIR model

 Comparing this scenario with the base scenario we can see how important social distancing is.

 For this scenario, there are enough intensive care units available.
-A collapse of the health care system won’t happen.
+A collapse of the health care system will not happen.

 This scenario shows the effect of taking measures radically to avoid spreading the virus but then loosening them after only a short period of time.
 We reduce the contact rate to two after ten days and then increase it again to 20, 90 days later.

 Comparing this scenario with the base scenario shows that the problem is shifted to a later point in time.
-This means taking measures for only a short period of time won’t stem the virus.
+This means taking measures for only a short period of time will not stem the virus.

 As expected, there are not enough intensive care units but only at a later point of time.